 The UK boat and waterway laws regulate all licencing and registration rules.
 This includes boat safety regulations and equipment requirements for watercraft sailed around Britain.

-BOATING LAWS UK: Check what you need to know about boating rules and regulations.
+BOATING LAWS UK: Check what you need to know about boating rules and regulations in this help guide for beginners.

 This informative section is plain sailing for boaters.
 But, be sure to follow the rules of the waterways while you go boating around British rivers and seaways.

 Use this guide to check what river rules you must follow in England and Wales.
-Check what boating insurance certification you need to be sail.
+Check what boating insurance certification you need to sail.

 If you own a small boat or a large vessel, you can find out how to register your sailing craft for use on rivers and canals.

-OWNING A BOAT: Check the rules for buying and owning a boat for use on inland waterways.
+Check a list of rules for buying and owning a boat for use on inland waterways.
 Sailing at sea means your vessel may need licencing and registering with the proper authorities.